IRC-SPHERE/sphere-challenge/README.md

 The data from _annotations\_*.csv_ is used to create the targets.csv file, and _locations\_*.csv_ files are availablef or participants that want to model indoor localisation.
 These are only available for the training set.

+The dataset may be downloaded from data.bris: https://data.bris.ac.uk/data/

 ### targets.csv (available in train only)